RumovZ/find-replace-tags/README.md

 # find-replace-tags
 Find and Replace Tags in Anki using Regular Expressions.
+_This add-on supports Anki 2.1.28 to 2.1.44.
+Starting with version 2.1.45, RegEx replacing for tags is possible with vanilla Anki._

 ### Features
   * Full RegEx support (including backreferencing)